Community, Growth, And Success: Alliance Animal Health Welcomes 200Th Partner Practice

-RYE BROOK, NY, UNITED STATES, February 1, 2024 /EINPresswire / -- Alliance Animal Health, based in Rye Brook, New York, proudly announces the addition of the 200th veterinary partner practice in the Alliance Animal Health family, further solidifying their position as a leader in the U.S. veterinary industry.
+RYE BROOK, NY - January 31, 2024 -- Alliance Animal Health, based in Rye Brook, New York, proudly announces the addition of the 200th veterinary partner practice in the Alliance Animal Health family, further solidifying their position as a leader in the U.S. veterinary industry.
 The newest partner practice exemplifies Alliance Animal Health's continued success and expansive reach across 27 states.

 CEO Matt Sussman reflects on what it means to him.
 "We're on a mission to serve those who love pets, and with each new partnership, our commitment grows stronger.
 I'm proud that the promises we have made to each partner practice from the onset ring true today: we provide complete medical autonomy, we maintain the local culture, and we help each practice grow through custom business solutions.
 We are honored our partners chose us and want to extend a warm welcome to our 200th partner practice.
 As we look ahead, we aim to expand our partnerships across the country and grow our community one practice at a time.
 We offer an unmatched opportunity for all veterinary industry professionals, and I am thrilled to be a part of this incredible pack.”